 The need for widely-available executive education programmes is growing, as businesses wake up to the prodigious speed at which the environment, and financial technology, is evolving.
 To solve the challenges inherent in offering education to participants residing in different regions of the world, covering an expanded portfolio of subjects, Oxford Saïd has made the shift to develop and provide open-enrolment online programmes to a global audience, to complement the on-campus programmes.

 As part of Saïd Business School’s ongoing directive to facilitate powerful business progress, the Oxford Fintech Programme empowers business leaders with the ability to seize the myriad of opportunities emerging in the financial technology space.

 Developed in collaboration with leaders in online education, GetSmarter, the digital programme takes place entirely online, and focuses on arming participants with the ability to create disruption in fintech companies.

-Over ten-weeks, participants are equipped with the tools, networks and expertise to both launch new fintech ventures, and to leverage new financial technology to build better financial services firms.
+Over eight-weeks, participants are equipped with the tools, networks and expertise to both launch new fintech ventures, and to leverage new financial technology to build better financial services firms.
 Participants will be able to harness their newfound knowledge to create lasting change through meaningful innovation and a fintech career.

 Striving to create a better world

 By empowering global business leaders to not only adapt to, but to drive and thrive from innovation and the changing business landscape, Oxford Saïd is using the power of online executive education to help shape a better, brighter future.

 Fulfilling their mission to enable tremendous people to create meaningful change through revolutionary ideas, the collaboration of Saïd Business School and GetSmarter is opening never-before-seen doors for business minds the world over – paving the way for global economic evolution.